hadron-project/hadron/guide/src/usecases/transactional-processing/learn.md

 #### Establishing Identity
 Depending on the requirements of the system being built, there are a few different ways to establish the identity of an event before publishing it to Hadron.

-**OutTableIdentity:** this approach uses a transactional database system to generate events as part of a database transaction, writing those events first to a database table (called an out-table), and then using a separate transaction to copy or move those events from the out-table into Hadron.
+**OutTableIdentity:** this approach uses a transactional database system to generate events as part of the database transaction in which the event transpired, writing those events first to a database table, called the out-table, and then using a separate transaction to copy or move those events from the out-table into Hadron.
 - Most transactional databases provide [ACID guarantees](https://en.wikipedia.org/wiki/ACID) around this process (it is just a regular transaction).
 - This means that the generation of the event is "all or nothing".
 If the transaction is rolledback before it is committed, then it is as though it never happened.
 - The event should have a unique ID enforced by the database as it is written to the out-table and which will map directly to the Hadron CloudEvents `id` field.